Nuinalp/nuiverse/README.md

 ### Current version

-This version is a alpha v0.0.1 preview.
+This version is a alpha v0.0.8 beta.
 In this version does not have documentation and example codes.
 The official documentation is coming soon.

 ## Changelog